chris-jh/OpenLaserMouse/README.md

 * ADNS9800 interface based on code from https://github.com/mrjohnk/ADNS-9800
 * QUADRATURE interface based on blog from http://danceswithferrets.org/geekblog/?p=742

-Two Versions of the PCB, a SMD version and a THT version which is currently untested.
+Two versions of the PCB, a SMD version and a THT version which is currently untested.

 Requires an Arduino Nano and a ADNS9800 Laser, which you can get still get from Aliexpress.
 Make sure to also get the Lens.